jpcerchiari/steam_family_notifier/README.md

 The .env file contains the following variables:

-- API_KEY: your Steam Web API key (get it here: Steam Web API Key)
+- API_KEY: your Steam Web API key

 - DISCORD_TOKEN: your Discord bot token

 - DISCORD_CHANNEL_ID: the channel ID where notifications will be sent

 - STEAM_IDS: JSON with family member names and their Steam64 IDs.
-To find your SteamID64, use steamid.io
+To find your SteamID64, use [steamid.io](https://steamid.io)

 - GAMES_FILE: filename where previously detected games are stored (must end with .json)

-- LANGUAGE: language code for Steam game data (see Steam Localization Languages)
+- LANGUAGE: language code for Steam game data (see [Steam Localization Languages](https://partner.steamgames.com/doc/store/localization))